Arshitabhatt/repo_exercise/README.txt

-This is a README.txt file.
+This is a README.txt file.The Repo contains a html file and a .txt file.